Parrot-Developers/node-flower-bridge/README.md

 $ ./bridge display			: To have a output:
 $ ./bridge background		 : To run the program in background
 $ ./bridge restart			: To restart the program
+$ ./bridge status			: To show if the program is running or not
 $ ./bridge stop			   : To stop the program
 $ ./bridge					: To have help
 ```